rust-lang/rust/src/doc/rustc-dev-guide/src/test-implementation.md

 #### Step 2: Harness Generation
-Now that our tests are accessible from the root of our crate, we need to do something with them. `librustc_ast` generates a module like so:
+Now that our tests are accessible from the root of our crate, we need to do something with them. `rustc_ast` generates a module like so:

 ```rust,ignore
 #[main]